gavlig/kodiki/README.md

 (these scripts were used on Linux, Mac and Windows([git bash](https://gitforwindows.org/) or [wsl](https://learn.microsoft.com/en-us/windows/wsl/install) should be able to execute those scripts))

 ### How to use
-There is no Kodiki-specific documentation as of yet, but it works just like Helix Editor for the most part with some tweaks, see below for difference.
-Try typing :tutor + enter in normal mode for quick tutorial provided by Helix Editor or refer to its [documentation](https://docs.helix-editor.com/)
+The best source of documentation is the one provided by [Helix Editor](https://docs.helix-editor.com/).
+Also try Try typing :tutor + enter in normal mode for quick tutorial.
+There is no Kodiki-specific documentation as of yet, but it works just like Helix Editor with some tweaks and modifications, see below for the list of difference.

 ### Helix Editor highlights:
 - Multiple selections